 During Your Stay

-Whenever possible, use public transportation instead of a taxis or rental cars.
+- Whenever possible, use public transportation instead of taxis or rental cars.
 Better yet, walk or bike.

 When it comes to visiting the world’s most beautiful places, the old adage rings true: Take nothing but photographs, and leave nothing but footprints.